 What kind of oats should I use?

-No, unfortunately you can’t use quick cook or steel cut oats to make overnight oats.
-With quick cook oats they can get too mushy when soaking overnight.
+You can’t use quick cook or steel cut oats to make overnight oats.
+With quick cook oats, they can get too mushy when soaking overnight.
 With steel cut oats, they can’t soak up the moisture overnight.
 They need to be cooked with heat to make them edible.
 You’ll wind up with a big mess unless you use old fashioned overnight oats.

 How long do the overnight oats need to soak?